zzottel/feed2red/README.md

 Quick start
 -----------

-* **Important:** Create a channel in the Red Matrix that you want to use for feeds.
+* **Important:** Create a channel in Hubzilla that you want to use for feeds.
 Don't just post them to your normal channel, because then all your contacts will receive the posts!
 Keep in mind that you might not be allowed to redistribute the feed contents.
 In most cases, it's a good idea not to have that channel listed in the directory, and to restrict its public posts to its connections.
 * In the home directory of the user that will run feed2red.pl, create a directory called .feed2red and make it readable only to that user: